 If you find yourself craving sweets

 Sweets are connected to the Earth element, which most directly affects the spleen and stomach organs.
-In traditional Chinese medicine (TCM), the spleen and stomach are in charge of receiving, processing, and extracting nutrients from the food we eat, and then distributing it properly throughout the body to ensure it is properly fueled and in good working order.
-When they are not working well, one may notice gastrointestinal discomfort, excess worry and even easy bruising of the skin.
+In traditional Chinese medicine (TCM), the spleen and stomach are in charge of receiving, processing and extracting nutrients from the food we eat, and then distributing it properly throughout the body to ensure it is properly fueled and in good working order.
+When they are not working well, one may notice gastrointestinal discomfort, excess worry, and even easy bruising of the skin.

 If you’re craving salt

 A craving for salty food could be a way of the body telling us that the Water element is out of balance.
-The organs directly associated to this element are the kidneys and the urinary bladder.
+The organs directly associated with this element are the kidneys and the urinary bladder.
 The kidney is symbolic of where we come from, our pre-natal essence.
 It is also connected to the emotion of fear.
-When weakened, we may see pain in the knees/low back and issues with being overly and/or irrationally fearful.
+When weakened, we may see the pain in the knees/low back and issues with being overly and/or irrationally fearful.
 Salt is an important mineral for our body but we can control the amount and quality of salt we use for balancing this element.

 Healthier Alternative: Look for foods that will support your kidneys like kidney beans or seaweed.